 We have a Play 1 in our kitchen and a 3 in the living room.
 Small house, so that covers us pretty well downstairs.
 The upstairs is the kids' space, and we just got them one of the new Play 1's with Alexa, which they love.
 So far I have resisted the urge to remotely take over their speaker and blast them out of bed in the morning.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, 2 January 2018 19:01 (five months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, 2 January 2018 19:01 (eight months ago) Permalink

 I'm thinking that a lot of what a Sonos system offers I don't especially need right now.
 It would hinge mainly on sound quality, although setting up a NAS starts to seem quite appealing.